 When should I apply?

 School term applications need to be received by June 30th to be considered for positions starting in September of that calendar year.
 Summer applications need to be received by March 1 to be considered for that calendar year.
-If we're interested in moving forward with you, group interviews will happen in March.
+If we're interested in moving forward with you, group interviews will begin in late February.

 Is housing available?

 We do not provide housing for teaching fellows.
 Any candidates needing to relocate to accept a fellowship position would be responsible for locating their own housing.

 There may be changes from one Fellowship Season to the next, but Conservation Education Fellows are currently paid an hourly wage of $14/hour.

 How many positions are available?

 There are generally 2 positions available for the Academic Year Fellowship and 3-12 for the Summer Fellowship at each site.

 Teaching fellows who are interested in receiving school credit need to arrange that through their college/university.
 Depending upon the college/university's requirements, WCS Education Department staff can assist with supporting documentation.
 This is reviewed on a case by case basis.

 What are the primary responsibilities of a conservation education fellow?